 Please click on the link above to continue reading the next part of this travelogue.
 I will wrap up my day with a thought of some great person who said,

 ‘As high as a mountain soars, so deep a silence runs within you.
 And this need not be for discerning, not even for conscious thinking.
 Let your mind float as free and as light as the clouds.
 Let it write new definitions for sophistication and the grandness of life in silence.
 Gasping and panting and bruises and exhaustion to reach the zenith of a mountain are all too sweet, because what follows is a smile of satisfaction that lingers on’.

 Leh Ladakh with Family – Conclusion

 I hope my travelogue and the information above on visiting Leh Ladakh with family was of help.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.